Public space: Controversy regarding restrictions on use

 Public space is commonly shared and created for open usage throughout the community, whereas private space is owned by individuals or corporations.
 The area is built for a range of various types of recreation and entertainment.
 Limitations are imposed in the space to prevent certain actions from occurring—public behavior that is considered obnoxious or out of character (i.e., drug and alcohol consumption, urinating, indecent exposure, etc.)--and are supported by law or ordinance.
 Through the landscape and spatial organization of public space, the social construction is considered to be privately ruled by the implicit and explicit rules and expectations of the space that are enforced.

 Whilst it is generally considered that everyone has a right to access and use public space, as opposed to private space which may have restrictions, there has been some academic interest in how public spaces are managed to exclude certain groups - specifically homeless people and young people.

 Measures are taken to make the public space less attractive to them, including the removal or design of benches to restrict their use for sleeping and resting, restricting access to certain times, locking indoor/enclosed areas.
 Police forces are sometimes involved in moving 'unwanted' members of the public from public spaces.
 In fact, by not being provided suitable access, disabled people are implicitly excluded from some spaces.

 As a site for democracy

 Human geographers have argued that in spite of the exclusions that are part of public space, it can nonetheless be conceived of as a site where democracy becomes possible.
 Geographer Don Mitchell has written extensively on the topic of public space and its relation to democracy, employing Henri Lefebvre's notion of the right to the city in articulating his argument.
-While democracy and public space don't entirely coincide, it is the potential of their intersection that becomes politically important.
+While democracy and public space do not entirely coincide, it is the potential of their intersection that becomes politically important.
 Other geographers like Gill Valentine have focused on performativity and visibility in public spaces, which brings a theatrical component or 'space of appearance' that is central to the functioning of a democratic space.